 Colorado doesn’t have an established maximum limit on security deposits for most rental properties.
 However, the exception is mobile home parks, where the limit on security deposits is one month’s rent or two month’s rent for multiple units.
 The amount charged for the security deposit should be written into the lease.
 Colorado tenants cannot charge a nonrefundable security deposit.

-Security Deposit Interest in Colorado
+Security Deposit Rules & Regulations in Colorado

-Colorado has no laws requiring landlords to place security deposits in an account to generate interest.
+- Interest Payments: Colorado has no laws requiring landlords to place security deposits in an account to generate interest.

 Returning Security Deposits in Colorado

-After the termination of the lease and acceptance of the premises after a walk-through, the landlord must return the security deposit within a month.
+- Timeframe: After the termination of the lease and acceptance of the premises after a walk-through, the landlord must return the security deposit within a month.
 Unless the lease agreement specifies a longer period of time, the security deposit should be returned before sixty days.
 See C.R.S. §38-12-103(1).

 - Hazardous Condition: As established in See C.R.S. §38-12-104 (3), if there is a hazardous condition at the property, such as one involving gas, the landlord is allowed 72 hours to fix the problem after receiving a written notice regarding the gas hazard.
 The tenant can voluntarily leave if the hazard is not fixed, making the lease agreement null and void, in which case, the landlord has 72 hours from the time the tenant vacates the property to return the security deposit, all or in part.

 - Written Statement: If the landlord is withholding any portion of a tenant’s security deposit, the landlord is required to provide the tenant with a written itemized statement with the exact reason for the for deduction along with the amount deducted, along with the portion of the security deposit that is being returned, if any.